jylauril/jquery-runner/README.md

 ```

 ## Changelog

+### v2.2.0 - *2013-05-24* - Feature improvements and fixes
+* Fixed a couple of small underlying bugs
+* The first lap-time value now takes under consideration if the startAt time was something else than 0
+* Lap-time now returns negative value if we are counting down

 ### v2.1.3 - *2013-05-22* - Yet another bug fix release
 * I make a lot of bugs apparently